Why This Matters

 Implementation

-A dynamic array (slice) is the standard backing structure.
-Push is append, pop reads and shrinks the last element.
+A dynamic array (Python list) is the standard backing structure.
+Push is append, pop reads and removes the last element.
 Both are O(1) amortized.
 A linked list also works (push/pop at the head), but the array version has better cache locality.

 Applications